tlesluyes/infercnv/.github/ISSUE_TEMPLATE/infercnv-support-and-development-hiatus.md

 ---
 name: InferCNV support and development hiatus
 about: InferCNV support and development is on pause due to lack of dedicated resources available.
-Please report any problems you encounter and we can aim to explore it at some point in the future if development is to resume.
 title: ''
 labels: ''
 assignees: ''
+body:
+    - type: markdown
+    attributes:
+       value: |
+         Please describe bugs encountered and these can be examined if/when development can resume.
 ---